 The diagnosis of NF2 is confirmed by a thorough clinical evaluation and specialized testing (i.e., CT scan, magnetic resonance imaging (MRI), pneumoencephalogram, or arteriogram are very rarely used nowadays).
 Molecular genetic testing for mutations in the NF2 gene is available for most affected individuals who have a positive family history.

 The treatment of vestibular (acoustic) neuromas associated with NF2 is the surgical removal of the tumors, when possible.
 The surgical procedure that is performed is based upon the size and precise location of the tumors.
 Radiation therapy may be considered for some individuals with this disorder, especially those who are not candidates for surgery.
 The VEGF inhibitor bevacizumab may also be considered to treat rapidly growing schwannomas but is very expensive.

 Other treatment is symptomatic and supportive.

 Regular monitoring may be required for affected or at-risk individuals.
 An annual magnetic resonance imaging (MRI) may be necessary beginning at approximately age 10 to 12 years and continuing until at least the fourth decade of life in addition to regular hearing evaluations.
 Earlier diagnosis and better treatment lend itself to improved survival in those affected.

-Genetic counseling can be beneficial for people with NF2 and their families.
+Genetic counseling is recommended for people with NF2 and their family members.